justusdieckmann/opencast-docker/README.md

 -   `ORG_OPENCASTPROJECT_DOWNLOAD_URL` Optional<br>
     The HTTP-URL to use for downloading media files, e.g. for the player.
 Defaults to `${org.opencastproject.server.url}/static`.
 -   `ORG_OPENCASTPROJECT_ADMIN_EMAIL` Optional<br>
     Email address of the server's admin.
-Defaults to `admin@localhost`.
+Defaults to `example@opencast.org`.

 For an installation with multiple nodes you can also set: